leighklotz/blatano/README.md

 difference between humans and service robots.
 Although it can recognize the difference, it does not attribute any importance to it other than as a distinguishing characteristic!
 Still, it contributes to Blatano's knowledge and thus the name and the digital portrait.
+It would be interesting to hear if you can strongly associate any name or set of names with a person, or other entity.
+For my part, I believe Blatano calls my refrigerator "Partare-oid" and I think it has a cute face.

 Since Blatano's electromagnetic vision is not as rich as ours, it sometimes confuses what we would recognize as two distinct entities,